jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/teleop-psm.rst

     command is ``lock_orientation``.
 It's not a standard CRTK command.
-  * When the operator releases the clutch, the teleoperation checks that the MTM orientation still matches the PSM orientation (win case the operator pushes too hard) but it skips the checks to confirm the operator has their fingers on the roll and gripper.
+  * When the operator releases the clutch, the teleoperation checks that the MTM orientation still matches the PSM orientation (in case the operator pushes too hard) but it skips the checks to confirm the operator has their fingers on the roll and gripper.

 Rotation offset
 ***************

 Ideally the orientation should remain absolute.
-In practice the MTM orientation is never exactly equal to the PSM orientationhttps://githu due to floating point errors, mechanical errors and some effort applied by the operator.
+In practice the MTM orientation is never exactly equal to the PSM orientation due to floating point errors, mechanical errors and some effort applied by the operator.
 The teleoperation is entering in follow mode when the error in orientation is under a certain threshold.
 When the error is under that threshold, the teleoperation save the rotational error as a rotation offset.
 This offset is then applied to the MTM orientation every time it is sent to the PSM.
+Without the rotation offset, the PSM orientation would jump a little bit when the teleoperation enters in follow mode.

 When turning off ``align_mtm``, the orientation becomes relative and the rotation offset reflects the difference of orientation when the teleoperation enters the follow mode.

-The rotation offset is display in the Qt widget and published over ROS.
+The rotation offset is displayed in the Qt widget and published over ROS.

 Gripper and jaws
 ****************

+For the gripper and jaws, we use a negative closing angle to increase the grasping torque on the PSM side.
+This implies that the MTM gripper must be able to send negative angles when squizzed hard.
+On the da Vinci, the gripper is maintained open by two springs, a long weak one and a shorter strong one.
+As the user tightens their grip, the first spring provides a small resistance.
+When the gripper is about half closed, the second spring kicks in and provides a stronger resistance.
+We use this transition point to define zero on the MTM gripper.
+This creates a simple but effective force feedback on the gripper.

+The teleoperation component first query both the MTM and PSM to get their maximum opening angles.
+The ratio of these two angles is used as a scale to map the MTM gripper angle to the PSM jaws angle.
+The scale and zero can be configured in system JSON configuration file if needed.
+The minimum negative value is not used to scale the closing angle.
+The maximum torque applied on the instrument jaws is defined in the instrument's JSON configuration file.

+There is a subtle issue to handle for the gripper and jaws: when the user starts the teleoperation, there is no way to force the MTM gripper angle to match the PSM jaws angle.
+Therefore there is a strong possibility the two angles will not match.
+To avoid a sudden jump in the jaws angle when the teleoperation starts, the system applies a gradual blending of the angles over time.
+This is performed by capping the maximum jaw velocity until the two angles match.

+From the user perspective, it gives plenty of time to react and adjust their grip for the ongoing task.
+The maximum jaw velocity can be configured in the systen JSON configuration file.

 Cartesian velocity
 ******************

+The teleoperation component provides an option to use the MTM cartesian velocity along the cartesian position.
+Since the dVRK arm class provides the MTM cartesian velocity (twist), it can be used to compute cartesian position and velocity goals for the PSM.
+On the PSM side, the twist is converted to desired joint positions and velocities (using the jacobian).
+The PID can then use these to provide a smoother and more reactive motion.
+Informal testing indicates that the latency between the MTM and PSM motion is reduced by a factor close to 5 (from 100ms to 20ms).
+This can be deactivated in the system JSON configuration file.

 Main limitations
 ****************